 Requirement 6 – Develop and Maintain Secure Systems and Applications

 This is the requirement that is related to code.
 Not to specific functions or classes, but at least making sure that you follow the general security standards and try to make your stuff somewhat bullet proof.
 So, you simply use coding techniques, regardless of the language, that do not open your application to obvious hacks.
-For example, you try to prevent SQL injections by taking precautions when you accept form data, you try to block XSS, etc. For more information on avoiding some of the more common security problems, refer to some of the other articles that have been published on SitePoint (this, and this, or any of the articles referenced here, plus other articles available if you search by “security”).
+For example, you try to prevent SQL injections by taking precautions when you accept form data, you try to block XSS, etc. For more information on avoiding some of the more common security problems, refer to some of the other articles that have been published on SitePoint (this and this plus other articles available if you search by “security”).

 Requirement 7 & 8 – Restrict Access & Unique ID